Cognitive Behaviour Hypnosis Session (CBH)

 – Since your session will be conducted as scheduled, please arrive in time.
 If you are late, you will lose your time.

 – For the package deal – please note you need to notify a minimum 48h to reschedule otherwise you will get charged 70 pounds to reschedule it, or within 24 h notice, 150 pounds to reschedule it, or lose one session.

 For your information – History of CBT

 Aaron Beck an American Psychiatrist further developed Ellis’ work in the 1960’s.
 Beck created the term Cognitive Behaviour Therapy (CBT).
-According to Beck patients suffering with depression magnified negative thoughts and minimised positive ones.
+According to Beck patients suffering from depression magnified negative thoughts and minimized positive ones.
 Thus, Becks’ CBT aimed to alter this distorted way of thinking to change a patient’s emotional and behavioural state.